NilRyan/NilRyan/README.md

 <h3 align="left">Wow, it works.</h3>

 - 🌱 I’m trying out **NestJS** with **TypeScript**
-- 😵‍💫 Attempting to learn Flutter again
+- 😵‍💫 Attempting to learn Flutter again (Building a dating app for the lulz)
 - Trying to improve each day

 - 📫 Reach me @ **neilryanlipaod@gmail.com**